Girv98/asca-rust/doc/doc-cli.md

 An existing web json file can be converted into these formats (and vice-versa) using the [conv command](#conv-command).

 ### Word file (.wsca)
 Words are defined similarly as to the input field on [asca-web](doc.md).
-That is, each word is declared on a new line in ipa form.
-Unlike the current web format, wsca files allow for comments marked by `#`.
+That is, each word is declared on a new line in ipa form, with optional comments marked by `#`.
 These comments do not appear in the output.

 See [pie-uvular](../examples/indo-european/pie-uvular-common.wsca) for an example.